What are teaching circles?

-Yes, a Teaching Circle can continue to meet and be funded for a second year, but a new application form must be submitted.
-You must also allow new members to join the Teaching Circle.
+Yes, a Teaching Circle can continue to meet and be funded for a second year, but they must submit a new application form and also permit new members to join the Teaching Circle.
 Teaching Circles may be renewed for a third or subsequent year; however preference will be given to new or second year Teaching Circles.

 How can I form a new teaching circle?

 Ask colleagues in your department or other departments if they would like to form a Teaching Circle based on a topic in your discipline or any teaching issue you would like to pursue.
 Or, if you have a specific idea in mind, contact the TCLT who will put out a call on the fac/staff email list asking if anyone is interested in forming a Teaching Circle on your topic.
 The Thompson Center would be happy to help you identify colleagues across campus who might want to join a Teaching Circle on a particular project or issue.
 Facilitators of the 2014-2015 Circles would also be good resources with whom to discuss your idea for a Circle.